 Mathematics: The entire Mathematics syllabus includes the basics and advanced Maths you have practiced in your 10th-12th grade, which provides trigonometry, differentials, integration and differentiation, etc.

 GAT Paper Syllabus: The entire syllabus consists of two sub-parts: General Ability and English.
 In Part A, your base is evaluated by asking grammar, vocabulary, dialogue-making questions, etc. In contrast, the general ability test (Part B) includes questions about physics, chemistry, history, geography and current affairs.

 The NCERT book is crucial in building up their concepts, and most questions are NCERT based.
-Moreover, you can consult various books for quantitative analysis and maths for competitive exams by RS Aggarwal.
+Moreover, you can consult various books for quantitative analysis and Maths for competitive exams by RS Aggarwal.

-NDA Interview and Medical Test
+Interview and Medical Test to Join NDA

 After the written test, each candidate must undergo an interview by the Service Selection Board (SSB), which is taken by an interviewing officer trained by DIPR and assisted by experienced officers and the medical test procedure.
 There are different norms for both male and female candidates that mainly take weight, height, chest, and eyesight into account.